tejuscs/adb_azure/adb-provisioning-pre-requisites/adb-provisioning-pre-requisites.md

     ![](./images/resource_group_image2.png " ")

-3. On “Create resource groups’ provide details in each tab as mentioned in below screenshot.
+3. On “Create resource groups’ provide details in each tab as mentioned in the below screenshot.
     Basics:
     a.
-Subscription – select your billing subscription in directory you selected
+Subscription – select your billing subscription in the directory you selected
     b.
-Resource group – Enter the name for resource group to be created
+Resource group – Enter the name for the resource group to be created
     c.
 Region – Select your region from the drop-down list

     ![](./images/resource_group_image3.png " ")

     Tags
-    Provide inputs to organize your resource with tagging as shown in below screenshot
+    Provide inputs to organize your resource with tagging as shown below screenshot
     a.
 Name
     b.
 Value

     ![](./images/resource_group_image4.png " ")

-    On Review + create page, it will validate the inputs provided in previous steps.
+    On Review + create page, it will validate the inputs provided in the previous steps.
 Once Validation is passed, it will create a resource group.

     ![](./images/resource_group_image5.png " ")